Doodleverse/segmentation_gym/README.md

 *Warning* this is alpha software, i.e. not finished with several known bugs.
 Please be patient, thanks.
 We welcome pull requests and posting issues - please don't be shy!

-> Daniel Buscombe, Marda Science.
-Developed for the USGS Coastal Marine Geology program, as part of the Florence Supplemental project

 ![Zoo](https://raw.githubusercontent.com/dbuscombe-usgs/segmentation_zoo/main/zoo-logo.png)

 We are building a toolbox to segment imagery with a variety of models.
-Current work is focused on building a family of residual UNet models.
+Current work is focused on building a family of UNet models.
 This repository allows you to do three things:

 * Use an existing (i.e. pre-trained) model to segment new imagery (by using provided code and model weights)
 * Use images & masks to develp a 'model-ready' dataset